tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 After a few hours of looking at them, the model was able to look at a painting it has never seen before and tell me who painted it.

 Below are 9 randomly drawn paintings and what the Deep Learning model think was the painter.

+These are paintings that the machine has never seen before.
+It makes the prediction entirely by analysing the composition of the paintings and matching it with the artists' style.

+That is the core idea of Machine Learning - to enable machines to respond to situations they have never encountered.

 ![](/assets/images/deeplearning/test2.png)